detail on la Sagrada familia

 At one point his regular lunch-time meal was lettuce leaves dipped in milk.

 So, yeah.
-A very religious, and probably a little bit creepy, guy.
+A very religious, and potentially a slightly creepy, guy.

-In comparison, his designs and buildings were like something out of a fantasy world, all swirly-whirly curving lines and filled with references to nature and religious symbolism.
+In comparison, his designs and buildings were like something out of a fantasy world, filled with swirly-whirly curving lines and references to nature and religious symbolism.

 The sad tale of Gaudí’s death

-In 1926, aged 73, Gaudí was on his way to church in his signature shabby clothing with gaunt unshaven face to match, when he stepped into the road and was hit by the number 30 tram.
+In 1926, aged 73, Gaudí was on his way to church in his signature shabby clothing with a gaunt unshaven face to match, when he stepped into the road and was hit by the number 30 tram.
 And because of his appearance, it took a long old while for anyone to actually help the man; they presumed he was a beggar.
+Which unfortunately says a lot more about human nature than about Gaudí.

 In the classic human being way, the majority of people will walk on by if they think it’s only a beggar in trouble.
 Eventually Gaudí was taken to hospital, where he died three days later.
 At that point only a quarter of the basilica was complete, but the building work has gone on since then, and is estimated to continue until 2026.